-Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee and its network of member firms, each of which is a legally separate and independent entity.
-Please see v.ww.deloitte.com/bg/about for a detailed description of the legal structure of Deloitte Touche Tohmatsu Limited and its member firms.
+Debits refus to one or more of Debutts Touche Touche Tournetou Limited in UK private company Initial by guarantee and its network of member firms, each of which is a legally separate and subspendent entity.
+Please see seweedelistic convey/about for a detailed description of the legal abusines of Debutte Tourneto United and its member firms.